-The Company's working capital deficit as at June 30, 2022 was \$4,818 as compared to a working capital of \$338,418 as at September 30, 2021.
-Included in working capital was cash of \$174,686 (September 30, 2021- \$554,621).
+The Company's working capital as at September 30, 2022 was \$25,737 (September 30, 2021 - \$338,418).
+Included in working capital was cash of \$66,549 (September 30, 2021- \$554,621).

 Except as disclosed, the Company does not know of any trends, demands, commitments, events or uncertainties that will result in, or that are reasonably likely to result in, its liquidity either materially increasing or decreasing at present or in the foreseeable future.
 Material increases or decreases in liquidity are substantially determined by the success or failure of the ability to raise additional capital as required.